NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/react-dom-test-utils.md

   const button = document.querySelector("button");
   button.dispatchEvent(new MouseEvent("click", { bubbles: true }));
   expect(value.textContent).toBe("1");
 });
 ```

 ### Interacting with the button

-#### `react-dom/test-utils`

-`react-dom` offers a set of
-utities found in the package `react-dom/test-utils` to help interacting with React applications in a DOM environment (eg simulating user actions)

-in the previous example `ReactTestUtils.Simulate.click(button)` could be used instead of `dispatchEvent`
+`react-dom` offers a set of utilities found in the package `react-dom/test-utils` to help to interact with the React applications in a DOM environment (eg. simulating user actions).
+In the previous example `ReactTestUtils.Simulate.click(button)` could be used instead of `dispatchEvent`

 ```diff
 /* ######## setup code above ######## */